dsos8/dsos8/README.md

 - 👀 I’m interested in robotics and electronics
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me: send me a request
+- 📫 How to reach me via e-mail: diana.sosic15@gmail.com

 <!---
 dsos8/dsos8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.